opensearch-project/documentation-website/_analyzers/token-filters/cjk-bigram.md

 layout: default
 title: CJK bigram
 parent: Token filters
-nav_order: 130
+nav_order: 30
 ---

 # CJK bigram token filter

 The `cjk_bigram` token filter in OpenSearch is designed specifically for processing East Asian languages, such as Chinese, Japanese, and Korean (CJK), which typically don't use spaces to separate words.
 A bigram is a sequence of two adjacent elements from a string of tokens, which can be characters or words.
-For CJK languages, bigrams help in approximating word boundaries and capturing significant character pairs that can convey meaning
+For CJK languages, bigrams help in approximating word boundaries and capturing significant character pairs that can convey meaning.

 ## Parameters